-It was BraunAbility who brought to market the world’s first wheelchair accessible SUV, the Ford Explorer MXV.
-While this vehicle had a special place throughout the wheelchair accessible market, it proved to have its limitations for many.
+BraunAbility brought to market the world’s first handicap SUV, the Ford Explorer MXV.
+While this vehicle had a special place throughout the wheelchair-accessible market, it proved to have its limitations for many.

-The ramp and available interior space were much less than any minivan on the market which also made it hard for many users of power chairs to fit comfortably.
+The ramp and available interior space were much less than any minivan on the market, making it hard for many users of power chairs to fit comfortably.

-Despite having its place for many users, the vehicle just didn’t appeal to the larger masses.
-In 2019 BraunAbility made the decision to discontinue production of the Ford MXV.
+Despite having its place for many users, the vehicle didn’t appeal to the larger masses.
+In 2019 BraunAbility decided to discontinue production of the Ford MXV.

 |Door opening usable width||A||30.5”|